- Level: Undergraduate

 Minimum requirements include:

-- if you have relevant professional experience but do not have a cumulative 2.5 GPA, contact an adviser regarding your admission.
+- if you have relevant professional experience but do not have a cumulative 2.5 GPA, contact an advisor regarding your admission

 You may take one or two courses in the program before applying for official admission, however, you should apply for admission as soon as possible.